Technology-Notes/Distributed-Systems-Complete/README.md

 ### [kubernetes in 5 min:]( https://www.youtube.com/watch?v=PH-2FfFD2PU) (5 min)

--We can enforce desire state management using kubernetes
+- We can enforce desire state management using kubernetes
 - API rest within kubernetes cluster service
 - It is a system which helps us deploy desired configuration across our system
 - kubelet process runs in all the host or workers which helps communicating with kubernetes